Commercial Lighting as Security for Your Business

 Should a Security Camera Be Installed Above or Below Lights?

 Suppose the camera is installed above the light.
-In that case, the light can obstruct the camera's view, and the glare would greatly reduce the visible portion of the picture.
+In that case, the light fixture can obstruct the camera's view, and the glare would greatly reduce the visible portion of the picture.
 In addition, it is important to take into account any outside light sources that may be in the camera's view, like street lights or floodlights.
 These lights create bright spots that become blind spots for the camera, which can defeat the purpose of installing the camera.

 How Do Security Camera Poles Differ from Light Poles?